What is a Hedge?

 For most long-term, passive investors, hedging is a technique that is seldomly used.
 It requires a greater knowledge of the markets, access to certain financial products, and requires a delicate balance of timing and execution.

 For professional investors, hedging risks and rewards vary greatly depending on the type of hedging actions used.
 Hedging’s purpose lies in offsetting losses with gains elsewhere.
 The reward of hedging done well is a reduction in risk of loss if not losses themselves.
 While hedging may be a bit like insurance, hedging isn’t as secure as insurance.
 There is no perfect hedge — That unicorn simply doesn’t exist in the real world, only in theory.
 Most hedging strategies come with a cost.
-Either the initial investment cost itself, an options contract fee, time in managing the hedges, or higher risk.
+Either the initial investment cost itself, an options contract fee also known as a premium, time in managing the hedges, or higher risk.

 Additional Disclosure: